Sights in Hoi an what to see

 Japanese covered bridge (Japanese Covered Bridge, Viet.
 Cau Nhat Ban or Lai Vien Kieu)

 The bridge connects Tran Phu street and Nguen Thi Minh Khai and is the symbol of Hoi an.
 Beautifully decorated arch bridge was first built in the 1593 by the Japanese community of the city to link it with the neighboring Chinese areas located on the other side of the river.
 For centuries, the bridge has remained relatively unchanged.

-On the North side of the bridge built a small temple, Chua kou (entrance is from a bridge).
+On the North side of the bridge built a small temple, Chua kou (the entrance is from a bridge).
 On his door is written the name given to the bridge in 1719 to replace the old Japanese bridge.
 The new name of the bridge is Lai Vien Kieu (Bridge for passers-by from afar), never caught on.

 Visiting the bridge and the temple is made upon presentation of the coupon single ticket (see above), but in the evenings the bridge is often open to all comers.